- How is childhood leukemia treated?

 Side effects from a stem cell transplant can be short-term or long-term.

-Short-term side effects: Early side effects are those of high-dose chemo (low blood cell counts, mouth sores, nausea, vomiting, diarrhea, hair loss, etc.) and can be severe.
+Short-term side effects: Early side effects are those of high-dose chemotherapy, and can be severe.
+They can include:

 Long-term and late side effects: Some side effects can last a long time.
 Sometimes they don’t show up until months or even years after the transplant.
 Long-term side effects could include: